Water Meter Permits

 5. Water is turned on to the meter setting so the water meter can be tested for leaks after installation.

-• Schematic Drawings will outline various meter settings, standards and guidelines.
+• Schematic drawings will outline various meter settings, standards and guidelines.

 • Failure to adhere to the standards and guidelines will result in a refusal to install by the City of Beaumont and the Builder will be subject to fees ($200).